Gaeto95/democracywatch/README.md

 ## 🛡️ Privacy & Security

-- **We monitor governments, not citizens** - Zero personal data collection
+- **We analyze governments, not citizens** - Zero personal data collection
-- **Decentralized architecture** - No central database to hack
+- **Privacy by design** - No user tracking or identification
 - **Open source transparency** - All agent code is publicly auditable
-- **Encrypted communications** - All agent interactions are secured
-- **Anonymous usage** - No user tracking, registration, or identification
+- **Anonymous usage** - No registration required
-- **Blockchain verification** - Findings are cryptographically verified
+- **Client-side processing** - Analysis happens in your browser

 ## 🌟 The Vision

 **Imagine a world where:**
-- Every government decision is instantly analyzed by incorruptible AI
+- Every government decision could be instantly analyzed by incorruptible AI
-- Corruption patterns are detected before damage is done
+- Corruption patterns could be detected before damage is done
-- Citizens have real-time intelligence about their representatives
+- Citizens could have real-time intelligence about their representatives
-- Transparency is automatic, not something we have to fight for
+- Transparency could be automatic, not something we have to fight for
-- Democracy is strengthened by permanent accountability
+- Democracy could be strengthened by permanent accountability

-**This isn't science fiction.
-This is Democracy Watch.**
+**This could be the future.
+This is the Democracy Watch vision.**

 Multiple AI agents, working 24/7, trained specifically to expose what governments try to hide.
-A decentralized network that no single entity can control, influence, or shut down.
+A decentralized network that no single entity could control, influence, or shut down.

-**When governments know they're being watched by AI they can't corrupt, they start thinking differently.**
+**When governments know they're being watched by AI they can't corrupt, they might start thinking differently.**

-**That's how we change the world.**
+**That's how we could change the world.**

 ## 📞 Contact & Support